vkhazin/cloudmigration-courseware/content/chapter-03/ICanNotConnectLab.md

 * `count_lines` application instance
-  * Create another small install to install `count_lines` application and monitor it
+  * Create another small instance to install `count_lines` application and monitor it
   * ssh into the new instance and install `node` and `npm`:
     * `sudo apt-get update`
     * `sudo apt-get install npm`